tanyamiranda/live-chat/README.md

 ![Sonny and Mariel high fiving.](https://content.codecademy.com/courses/learn-cpp/community-challenge/highfive.gif 'High Five')

-Now that you have tested the app locally in your development environment, you are ready to deploy the app to your new firebase project.
+Now that you have tested the app locally in your development environment, you are ready to setup your firebase dev environment so that you can deploy the app to your new firebase project.

 ## Firebase Setup